HOME OFFICE SETTING THE BAR TOO HIGH FOR ASYLUM CLAIMS FROM LGBTQI+ PEOPLE.

 A report released today finds that the Home Office is setting the standard of proof too high for asylum claims from lesbian, gay, bisexual, trans, queer and intersex (LGBTQI+) people.

-The report by the UK Lesbian and Gay Immigration Group (UKLGIG) finds that the Home Office frequently disregards statements from friends and partners of LGBTQI+ people that testify to their sexual orientation or gender identity, and ignores evidence form LGBTQI+ organisations.
+The report, Still Falling Short, by the UK Lesbian and Gay Immigration Group (UKLGIG) finds that the Home Office frequently disregards statements from friends and partners of LGBTQI+ people that testify to their sexual orientation or gender identity, and ignores evidence form LGBTQI+ organisations.

 LGBTQI+ people are also disbelieved if they’ve had relationships in their countries of origin.
 Claimants have been told that their behaviour was implausible if they’d kissed in the dark, protested when their partners were harassed, or sent love letters.

 In other cases, the Home Office employs a stereotype that LGBTQI+ people cannot adhere to their religions.
 One person was told, ‘you have not provided a reasonable explanation as to why you have continued to practice Islam knowing full well that homosexuality is not permitted in the religion’.

 The report also finds instances of the Home Office asking insensitive and inappropriate questions in asylum interviews.
 A trans woman was asked whether she had had gender affirmation surgery, a question which is both objectifying and humiliating.